PacLII Home | Databases | WorldLII | Search | Feedback

 1. The plaintiffs claim is dismissed in its entirety;

-2. laintiff shall pall pay they the defendant’s costs of the proceedings, to be taxed if not agreed.
+2. The plaintiff shall pay the defendant’s costs of the proceedings, to be taxed if not agreed.

 Narokobi Lawyers: Lawyer for the plaintiff